GhostlyBanjo/NationStatesBattleSim/README.md

 Your troops need to have hope.
 If they've been on a constant losing streak, they'll be less likely to fight their best.
 Each division/squad/etc starts at 100 Morale.
 With each loss, subtract 10.
 With each victory, add 10.

 #Calculating everything else
 Everything else is treated on a scale of 1-10.
 Now, before you go and ask questions, pay attention.
 I made this for people who awant to act like adults for roleplaying.
-Quantifying arbitrary values is hard, so what I'll due it describe what each parameter does.
-It's up to ou and your enemy to decide the actual values.
+Quantifying arbitrary values is hard, so what I'll summarize describe what each parameter represents.
+It's up to you and your enemy to decide the actual values.

 Technology: